 - Download a list of the areas classified as rural settlements ( 236 KB)

-Sustainable Rural Communities Annual Progress Report for 2016/17
+Sustainable Rural Communities Annual Progress Report

 In November 2016 we launched “Sustainable Rural Communities” our Rural Strategy and Action Plan.
 The Strategy identified those housing needs and issues which are specific to rural areas and indicated how we plan to work with rural stakeholders to make a difference to rural communities over the next 4 years.